Equal Opportunity is the Law

 No one will be denied the opportunity to participate in DEED's programs, employment, or promotion, based on race, color, creed, marital status, status with regard to public assistance, disability, genetic information, sexual orientation, age, religion, national origin, sex, or membership in a local human rights commission.

-DEED's Affirmative Action Plan explains how DEED works to achieve equal opportunity for all.
+Our Affirmative Action Plans explain how DEED works to achieve equal opportunity for all.

 WIOA Nondiscrimination Plan

 DEED is committed to making its websites accessible to all persons.
 As a state agency within the Minnesota.gov portal, DEED follows the portal's guidelines; see:

 If you have comments or concerns about the accessibility of DEED's websites, or about any state-agency websites, use the Minnesota E-Government Accessibility/Usability Comment Form.

 Auxiliary aids and services are available upon request to individuals with disabilities.

 DEED also efforts to make documents on our website accessible.
 However, if you are an individual with a disability who has trouble accessing a document on our website, please contact DEED.Accessibility@state.mn.us to receive that document in alternative formats.